The Children's Sensory Team (CST)

 What does the service provide?

-We're qualified teachers with experience of working in mainstream and special schools.
-We provide training for specialist qualifications in hearing impairment or vision impairment.
+We are qualified teachers with experience of working in mainstream and special schools.
+All CST teachers are either in training for or hold the specialist qualifications in hearing impairment or vision impairment.
 The team also includes other specialist sensory staff with additional qualifications.

 We can: